-MIDDLEFIELD HIGH INTEREST INCOME CLASS (formerly Middlefield Short-Term Income Class)
+MIDDLEFIELD HIGH INTEREST INCOME CLASS

 The objective of this Fund is to provide a high level of interest income by investing in high quality fixed income securities, while emphasizing capital preservation and liquidity.

 All mutual funds are RRSP, RRIF, DPSP, RESP, RDSP and TFSA eligible.
 The Fund codes are listed in brackets after each fund name.